ultravoid/ultravoid.github.io/_posts/2021-4-18-the-ghosts.md

 Some rookie corsairs might think the captain dumb or cowardly for such actions, to them Zemo would say - if he cared to say it - "that is the only way a rogue could live as long as the captain...and being prepared to run lightly in space is always wise..." - if he cared to say it.

 On the bridge of the _Sera Freedom_ the sensor monitors showed the _Dereese_ fleet moving into formations above Nexi.
 The captain ordered Zemo to use his talents, and tap into the surveillance feeds and find out what has happening.
-Zemo went to his station and worked quickly, the _Dereese_ did not have a mind for security and he was able to assume an trusted identity with ease.
+Zemo went to his station and worked quickly, the _Dereese_ did not have a mind for security and, through sub-novum interferomance, he was able to assume a trusted identity with ease.
 "I'm into their civil surveillance net" Zemo said through his translator "look in the western continents..." said the captain.

 Zemo started going through feeds...they were not organized in any way, many were dead static...some were of warehouses, some on streets.
 Zemo cycled through dozens and dozens of everyday scenes of life on Nexi...warehouse after warehouse...common areas, streets, hab sectors...and more dead signals.